SkyKuang/SCARL/README.md

-# Robustness Exploration of Semantic Information in Adversarial Training
+# Semantically Consistent Visual Representation for Adversarial Robustnes

 ## Introduction
 ### This is the implementation of the paper ["Semantically Consistent Visual Representation for Adversarial Robustness"]